AshleyChraya/EMIT_School/README.md

 # EMIT_School

-## Set up pycbc in a new conda environment
+## Set up PyCBC in a new conda environment

 1. Create a new conda environment.
 Please follow the steps discussed here: https://code.visualstudio.com/docs/python/environments .
 I am using Python 3.9.16 Interpreter.